A Representation Theorem for Smooth Brownian Martingales: Introduction

-Our continuous-time martingale representation result is proved by a passage to the limit of a special case of the \textit{backward Taylor expansion} (BTE)\ of an approximating discrete-time martingale.
-We introduced (without formal proof) the BTE in Schellhorn and Morris (2009), and applied it to price American options numerically.
-The idea in that paper was to use the BTE\ to approximate, over one time-step, the conditional expectation of the option value at the next time-step.
+Our continuous-time martingale representation result can be proved using two different methods: by discrete time approximation and by approximation from a dense subset.
+In the first method, the key idea is to construct the \textit{backward Taylor expansion} (BTE) of an approximating discrete-time martingale.
+The BTE was introduced in Schellhorn and Morris \cite{r13}, and applied to price American options numerically.
+The idea in that paper was to use the BTE to approximate, over one time-step, the conditional expectation of the option value at the next time-step.
 While not ideal to price American options because of the lack of differentiability of the payoff, the BTE is better suited to the numerical calculation of the solution of smooth backward stochastic differential equations (BSDE).
-In a related paper, Hu, Nualart, and Song (2011) introduce a numerical scheme to solve a BSDE with drift using Malliavin calculus.
+In a related paper, Hu et al. \cite{r5} introduce a numerical scheme to solve a BSDE with drift using Malliavin calculus.
 Their scheme can be viewed as a Taylor expansion carried out until the first order.
-Our BTE\ can be seen as a generalization to higher order of that idea, where the Malliavin derivative(s) is (are) calculated at the future time-step rather than at the current time-step.
+Our BTE can be seen as a generalization to higher order of that idea, where the Malliavin derivatives are calculated at the future time-step rather than at the current time-step.

-In the second part of the paper, we consider the path-dependent partial differential equation (PPDE)\ introduced by Dupire (2009).
-By the functional Feynman-Kac formula introduced by Dupire(2009) and Peng and Wang (2011), the solution of the PPDE is directly related to the martingale solving the corresponding BSDE.
-We can thus characterize the solution of the PPDE as an exponential of the terminal condition.
-This result belongs to the classical domain of integration of the evolution equation (see e.g. Yosida (1978), chapter 14).
-In the smooth case, it generalizes in a natural way the semi-group theory of integration of the classical diffusion equation (see e.g., McOwen (1996), chapter 9.2).
+The time-evolution equation results then by a passage to the limit, when the time increment goes to zero, of the BTE, following the "frozen path".
+The exponential formula is then a solution of the time-evolution equation, under certain conditions.
+We stress the fact that both the BTE and the time-evolution equation are interesting results in their own right.
+Since the time-evolution equation is obtained from the BTE only along a particular path, we conjecture that there might be other types of equations that smooth Brownian martingales satisfy in continuous time.
+The time-evolution equation can also be seen as a more general result than the exponential formula, in the same way that the semi-group theory of partial differential equations does not subsume the theory of partial differential equations.
+For instance, other types of series expansion, like the Magnus expansion \cite{OteoRos} can be used to solve a time-evolution equation.